crgraham/fricatives_across_accents/README.md

 # fricatives_across_accents
-This project examines the phonetic realisation in frigates across 3 accents in the British Isles.
+This project examines the phonetic realisation in fricatives across 3 accents in the British Isles.
 This repo will house the codes for the project and the publication outputs.

 Collaborators: